workshop-depot/supervisor/README.md

 ```

 In which we set the parent context, strategy for restarting the goroutine, intensity for restarting the goroutine (max number of restarts) and the period of restarts.
 If number of restarts of a goroutine reaches it's intensity, it will no longer gets restarted.
 When all children of a supervisor are done, the supervisor will stop.

+In case of `SimpleOneForOne` strategy, supervisor won't stop even if it has no children, unless either the parent context gets cancels or the channel returned from `WithChannel` gets closed.